platformista/modern-wp/README.md

 Platform.sh provide an incredibly flexible and powerful PaaS.
 As they like to call it, it is the Idea-to-Cloud PaaS.
 With a GitHub integration, you can have a child environment cloned from your a parent environment (the root of the tree is usually the production environment) for each pull request, and a Status Check that runs a build on Platform.sh out of the new branch, so to verify that the changes do not break anything.
 Upon merging a PR, the code is deployed straight to the parent environment.

+## Upsun

+As of April 2024, this template also supports [Upsun](https://www.upsun.com), the new offering by Platform.sh

-Feel free to poke around the Platform.sh configuration files in this repo to see how the sites were set up with a multi-container deployment comprising of various services.
+Feel free to poke around the Upsun configuration, too.

+Bear in mind, however, that the "deploy button" you find at the top of this file only works with Platform.sh.
+If you want to deploy this repository to your Upsun account, make sure to fork this repo and then connect your GitHub account to your Upsun one.

 ## Dependabot